EnglishFrançais

 Architecture Hybrid or headless, microservices-ready Mostly monolithic, headless via extensions

-APIs Robust REST/GraphQL, webhooks, SDKs APIs exist but are less complete or performant
+APIs Robust REST/GraphQL, webhooks, SDKs APIs exist but are less complete or high-performing

 Integrations Native connectors (CRM, marketing automation, DAM, analytics) Community plugins, mixed quality